-As part of the Plan process, Community Boards are allocated \$300,000 to fund projects or activities of their choice.
-The amount is split between project funding (\$250,000) which is allocated prior to the adoption of the Draft Plan and discretionary funding (\$50,000) which is generally retained for allocation throughout the year.
+As part of the Plan process, Community Boards are allocated \$380,000 to fund projects or activities of their choice.
+This amount is split between funding for Community Worker positions (\$50,000), Project Funding (\$240,000) and Strengthening Community Action Plans (SCAP) (\$30,000).
+These amounts are allocated prior to the adoption of the Draft Plan.
+The remainder (\$60,000) represents discretionary funding which may be retained by the Community Boards for allocation throughout the year.